 - Strictly avoid any loose and dangling wires. - Do not drink water that could be contaminated.
-Always store drinking water for emergencies. - Do not go out for the sake of fun. - Cooperate and help your neighbours and friends.
+Always store drinking water for emergencies. - Do not go out at the flood water, fallen trees and buildings for the sake of fun. - Cooperate and help your neighbours and friends.

 Advanced Technology has helped and these days we are better protected.
 In the early part of last century, coastal residents may have had less than a day to prepare or evacuate their homes from an oncoming cyclone.
 The world today is very different.
-Thanks to satellites and radars, a cyclone alert or cyclone watch is issued 48 hours in advance of any expected storm and a cyclone warning is issued 24 hours in advance.
+Thanks to satellites and radars, a cyclone alert or cyclone watch is issued 48 hours in advance of any expected storm.
 The message is broadcast every hour or half an hour when a cyclone is near the coast.
 Information about cyclones will be given by the Indian Meteorological Department (I M D).

 We have learnt that all storms are low pressure systems.
 Wind speed plays an important role in the formation of storms.
-It is, therefore, important to measure the wind speed, The instrument that measures the wind speed is called anemometer.
-(See extended activities to make your own anemometer)

-Wind, Expansion, Anemometer, Cyclone, Low pressure, High pressure
+Wind, Expansion, Cyclone, Low pressure, High pressure, Anemometer, Satellites, Radars.